abbynf/workout-tracker/README.md

 This application can be accessed [here](https://murmuring-dusk-28274.herokuapp.com/)

 ## Background
 The development of this application, initially, was an exercise in creating a back-end to an existing front-end.
 Trilogy created the front-end, complete with various AJAX requests.
 I then created the database, set up the ORM, and developed the express server and routes.
 Doing so helped me focus on improving my back-end skills.
 Now that the application is complete, I look forward to adding various features to grow the application into a more complete experience.
+The live application is hosted on Heroku with MongoDB Atlas as the cloud-based database.

 ## Instructions
 1. To add an exercise to a workout that aleady has exercises on it, click "Continue oWrkout".
 To add exercises to a new workout, click "New Workout".